 Located in the heart of middle Georgia, historic Milledgeville boasts of stately southern mansions and gracious garden gates which have harbored distinguished governors, generals, and ghosts.

 Beneath the sun-dripped shade of towering oaks, Milledgeville still beckons travelers with impressive architecture, historic venues, a glistening lake, and an authentic arboretum.
 Stroll through our perfectly charming downtown, or take a trolley ride!

 Amongst the grand Antebellum homes lining the streets of Milledgeville there exists a wealth of cultural opportunities all within walking distance.
-Follow in Sherman’s footsteps at the Old Governor’s Mansion or visit Georgia’s Old Capital Museum, located in the building where Georgia legislators voted to secede from the Union.
+Follow in Sherman’s footsteps at the Old Governor’s Mansion or hop aboard the daily trolley tour for a visit to Georgia’s Old Capital where Georgia legislators voted to secede from the Union.
 Our rich assortment of historic sites, houses and museums provides visitors with a unique ambiance to learn about Milledgeville’s days as the state Capital during a fascinating time of our nation’s history.

 But there is more to the district that just history.
-Contemporary student artwork and traditional collections add vibrancy and celebrate history in eclectic galleries such as Blackbridge Hall and the John Marlor Arts Center.
+Contemporary student artwork and traditional collections add vibrancy and celebrate history in eclectic galleries.
 Sites such as Andalusia, provided inspiration for one of America’s greatest authors, Flannery O’Connor and served as the setting for many of her stories and characters.

 Milledgeville Convention & Visitors Bureau